DWrightQA/ansibleLinux/README.md

   1. Under Session/Netowrk IP - set to "192.168.80.20"
   2. Under Connection/SSH/Auth - search for the private key to key just generated
   3. Under Connection/Data - set Auto-login username to "ansibleadmin"
+9. Set a defualt configutation for putty for the target box:
+  1. Under Session/Netowrk IP - set to "192.168.80.21"
+  2. Under Connection/SSH/Auth - search for the private key to key just generated
+  3. Under Connection/Data - set Auto-login username to "ansibleadmin"
-8. Run vagrant up on the root directory of the downloaded repo
+10. Run vagrant up on the root directory of the downloaded repo
-9. Putty into the config box with the created session
+11. Putty into the config box with the created session